akinizer/MCMT/README.md

 ## How Content is Accessed

 Most new units and technologies are integrated into the game via the "MCMT_Techs" master technology.
-This master tech is automatically granted to all civilizations upon reaching the Archaic Age.
+This master tech is automatically granted to all civilizations as the signature of Cyber Age.

 *   **New Units:** Many new units are enabled directly by `MCMT_SpecialUnits` (a sub-tech of `MCMT_Techs`).
 They will typically be trainable from appropriate existing buildings (e.g., Town Center, Barracks, Temple) or new custom buildings like the Bastion, Temple of Primordials, or Strategic Vessel Assembly.
 *   **New Researches:** New technologies become available for research in relevant buildings (e.g., Armory, Market, Temple, or the new `TechBuilding`) once `MCMT_Researches` (a sub-tech of `MCMT_Techs`) is active.